 Now that we’re mentioning somatrem versus somatotropin, it’s useful to address yet another confusion in which both terms are often mistaken for somatropin.
-Somatropin is also a form of human growth hormone that has the same sequence as native HGH or somatotropin.
+Somatropin is also a form of HGH that has the same sequence as native HGH or somatotropin.
 As seen above, somatotropin and somatrem have a different structure.
 On the flip side, somatropin was created to have the same composition as human HGH.
-Due to the fact somatropin has an equal sequence as native HGH it is more commonly used in prescription drugs.
-A vast majority of HGH medications contain somatropin rather than somatrem.
-Some examples include Humantrope, Genotropin, Norditropin, Nutropin, Saizen, and others.
+Due to the fact, somatropin has an equal sequence as native HGH it is more commonly used in prescription drugs.
+A vast majority of HGH injections contain somatropin rather than somatrem.
+Some examples include Humatrope, Genotropin, Norditropin, Nutropin, Saizen, and others.

 The FDA and HGH

 Men and women who want to slim down or increase muscle mass often consider using HGH.
 Most people think it’s so simple, but the reality is much different.
 You see, HGH isn’t a dietary supplement that you can order online or buy in the drugstore.
-HGH is available with doctor’s prescription only and should not be used for any other purpose except for conditions that require treatment with growth hormone.
+HGH is available with a doctor’s prescription only and should not be used for any other purpose except for conditions that require treatment with growth hormone.